 It explores 3 platforms in greater detail, and also offers our simple 5 step process to better target podcast listeners with Facebook Ads:

 But read on for the Cliff Notes summary of our deep dive, here’s my take on 3 platforms.

 Generally speaking AdWords is expensive.
 So the question you’ll want to ask yourself is this: Can I afford driving traffic to my podcast at $5-$20 per click?

 My own view is that you need measurable results for this, and for most businesses this means sending traffic to a good landing page that features a gift or give-away and collects an email address.
-Sending ad traffic to iTunes and hoping that people subscribe is difficult to measure, and not worth it in my opinion.
+Sending ad traffic to Apple Podcasts and hoping that people subscribe is difficult to measure, and not worth it in my opinion.
 On AdWords you cannot even target podcast listeners easily.
-So we don't use it except for corporate podcasts (as we are producing several)
+So we don’t use it except for corporate podcasts (as we are producing several)